Strong PFM assessments do not guarantee delivery when a crisis hits

 What it provides

-A more consistent way to structure early analysis, more repeatable reporting, and a clearer basis for scoping and follow-up.
+A more consistent way to structure early analysis, more repeatable reporting, and a clearer basis for scoping, client discussion and follow-up work.

 Research